paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-052-foreign-service.md

   (C) For purposes of subparagraph (B), included with the years of service performed by an individual as a special agent shall be any service performed by such individual as a law enforcement officer (within the meaning of section 8331(20) or [section 8401(17) of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section8401/17&num=0&edition=prelim)), or a member of the Capitol Police.

-(7) In the case of a special agent who becomes or became subject to part II of this subchapter—
+(7) In the case of a special agent who becomes or became subject to part II—

-  (A) for purposes of paragraph (6)(B), any service performed by the individual as a special agent (whether under this part or under part II of this subchapter), as a law enforcement officer (within the meaning of section 8331(20) or [section 8401(17) of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section8401/17&num=0&edition=prelim)), or as a member of the Capitol Police shall be creditable; and
+  (A) for purposes of paragraph (6)(B), any service performed by the individual as a special agent (whether under this part or under part II), as a law enforcement officer (within the meaning of section 8331(20) or [section 8401(17) of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section8401/17&num=0&edition=prelim)), or as a member of the Capitol Police shall be creditable; and

   (B) if the individual satisfies paragraph (6)(B), the portion of such individual’s annuity which is attributable to service under the Foreign Service Retirement and Disability System or the Civil Service Retirement System shall be computed in conformance with paragraph (6).